nmbrodnax/iqss-python-intro/iqss_python_intro_exercises.md

     print(name + ' has ' + str(vowel_count) + ' vowels.')
     ```

  4. Add the following code to your *hello.py* script.
+Predict how `my_string` will be displayed before running the script.
 Using triple quotes, add an informative documentation string to the `say_hello()` function.
 Try entering different types of data (text, numbers, etc.) as the argument for the function.
 How does Python respond?

     ```python
     my_string = 'aBcDe'
     print(my_string)
     print(my_string.lower())